Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Our fee is only a percentage of your Stryker hip settlement, so we work hard to ensure you win maximum compensation, and we won’t get paid until you do.

 There have been many Stryker hip recall lawsuit settlements over the past ten years.
-The company first offered a global settlement in 2014 for $1 billion with the total outlay being increased significantly over the next couple of years.
+The company first offered a global settlement in 2014 for $1 billion for patients who underwent revision surgery related to the Rejuvenate and ABG II systems, with the total outlay being increased significantly over the next couple of years.
 Notable Stryker hip lawsuit settlements include:

-A fixed amount will be provided to those who take the global settlement, like the one Stryker offered in 2014, subject to certain exceptions.
-Eligible patients got a basic award of $300,000 if they didn’t have to take certain reductions.
+A fixed amount will be provided to those who take a global settlement, like the one Stryker offered in 2014, subject to certain exceptions.
+Eligible patients who qualified under the Stryker settlement for receiving defective Rejuvenate or ABG II hip systems (and underwent a revision surgery by November 3, 2014) were provided a basic payment of $300,000.
+In this case, eligible patients had to submit their claim by March 2, 2015.
+This amount changes if they had to take certain reductions

 People injured by these implants are filing lawsuits against Stryker for being negligent in the design of its hip devices and releasing the implant devices when they were defective at the time of manufacturing.

 Some lawsuits claim the company didn’t act proactively enough once it was known these devices were defective.
-These failures, at higher than expected rates, have caused medical issues and injury to patients.
-Some patients have even been required to or will need to, have a revision surgery to replace defective hip implants.
+These premature failures, at higher-than-expected rates, have caused medical issues and injury to patients.
+Some patients have even been required to or will need to have surgery to replace defective hip implants.

-Stryker Corporation is a major medical technology company based in the United States that designs, manufactures, and sells a large variety of orthopedic products, such as its hip replacement products.
+Stryker Corporation is a major medical technology company based in the United States that designs, manufactures, and sells a large variety of orthopedic products.
+Stryker has provided various hip implant systems for the reconstruction market globally, including the Rejuvenate and ABG II systems.
 These products are used in surgical procedures like joint replacement.
 Its products have been implanted in tens of thousands of patients both in the US and other countries.

-Due to design defects, the friction caused by the regular movement of these metal-on-metal hip replacement systems releases microscopic metal debris into the blood, leading to metal poisoning as well as the following problems:
+Due to the modular neck design of the Stryker hip implant, the friction caused by the regular movement of these metal-on-metal Stryker hip replacement systems sheds metallic debris into the blood, leading to metal poisoning as well as the following problems:

 Stryker designs, manufactures, and sells hip replacement products after obtaining FDA approval.
 The products are made at its own factory, so there’s no third-party manufacturer to blame for the defects.